namishh/pixie/README.md

 - Shadcn for the UI components

 // Features planned to support
-- Loading and saving images
+- Loading and saving images (done)
-- Resize, Rotate, and Scaling
+- Resize, Rotate, and Scaling (done)
 - Cropping Images
 - Adding Texts and Shapes
 - Controlling hue, saturation, contrast and brightness